mquanten/portfolio/src/routes/projects/abrasion/User Interface.md

 ## Health
 The health will be stored as teeth, starting the game with 3 teeth.
 Upon taking a hit the tooth will crumble and fall out of the container, leaving an outline in its place.
 I have chosen this method over a health bar as it gives the player immediate feedback on how much damage they can take.

+> [!QUESTION] Hiding when not in combat?
+> Is this a good idea or is it better to have a constant view on your health even when enemies aren't around?

 ---

 ## Mirrors